 We wanted owners like you to feel as good about walking their dog as the rescue shelter staff had.
 Through dogged hard work (see what we did there?!), a small but dedicated team of passionate people, plenty of coffee and more than a few late nights, we have now given thousands of dog owners a way to turn their dog walk from something to dread into something to enjoy.

-From packing Canny Collars into boxes around the kitchen table, we now work with respected canine organisations such as The Guide Dogs for the Blind Association, Canine Partners, the RSPCA and the Association of Pet Dog Trainers to provide the tools they need to achieve the best results.
+From packing Canny Collars into boxes around the kitchen table, we now work with respected canine organisations such as the Guide Dogs organisation, Canine Partners, the RSPCA and the Association of Pet Dog Trainers to provide the tools they need to achieve the best results.
 We regularly donate to rescue shelters, dog charities, local training groups, dog fairs, in fact any cause or event where we see people passionate about helping dogs to help them continue their fantastic work.

 “How would you feel if your pulling dog became a pleasure to walk?”